FlutterAddict/Predator-v2-deprecated/README.md

 # Predator
 Documentation website (single page web app) generator.

+## Why Deprecated
+I will rewrite Predator so it will render the drawer straight from the `docs/` directory.
+No need to write paths in `predator.json`.

 ## Features
 - Modern looking